 Finishing the Norfolk Coast Path at Hopton-on-Sea

-The Norfolk Coast Path finishes at Hopton-on-Sea on the eastern edge of Norfolk, where self-guided travel, walking routes, coastal landscapes, and open places meet the quieter shoreline near the Suffolk border.
-After following the coast from Hunstanton through beaches, saltmarsh, villages, and seaside towns, the route arrives at a more settled and gently sloping coastline of low cliffs and open sea views.
+The Norfolk Coast Path finishes at Hopton-on-Sea on the eastern edge of Norfolk, near the Suffolk border.
+After following the coast from Hunstanton through beaches, saltmarsh, villages, and seaside towns, the route reaches a quieter stretch of shoreline with low cliffs and open sea views.

 Hopton-on-Sea

-Hopton-on-Sea marks the eastern end of the Norfolk Coast Path, located just south of Gorleston-on-Sea and close to the boundary with Suffolk.
+Hopton-on-Sea marks the eastern end of the route, just south of Gorleston-on-Sea.

-Unlike the broader landscapes of the north coast, this section feels more contained, with low cliffs, sandy beaches, and a quieter coastal character.
+The coastline here is more contained than the north coast, with low cliffs, sandy beaches, and a quieter character.

 There is no single monument or formal endpoint.
-The finish is defined by location rather than structure, with waymarking and the coastline indicating the conclusion of the route.
+The route ends along the coastline, guided by waymarking and location.

 At the end of the route you’ll find: